ericcalabretta/inspec_resource_hab_pkg_deps/README.md

-# Example InSpec Profile
+# Custom InSpec resource to validate running .hart dependencies

-This InSpec resource uses the information available from the Habitat supervisor to check package dependencies.
+This custom resource uses the Habitat Supervisor API to test package dependencies.

-You can check the package origin, release, and version of any Habitat "pkg_deps".
+## Check package:
+-origin
+-version
+-release

+## Usage

+1. update the URL, Name, Group, and pkg_name in the control for supervisor you want to test

+2. update the control(s) for the origin/version/release you wish to test

+3. Run the control against the target node.
+You can use InSpec exec, habitat managed inspec, etc to actually run the test.

-To do
+To do:
-better readme
-input a list of dependencies to search better response when package named searched isn't a dependency
+-input deps as variables rather than individually list them
+-change version to something easier to compare, aka not a string
+-add error handling